 The City Forester may accept, on behalf of the City, gifts and contributions which are specifically designated for the purpose of planting or maintaining trees within the City.
 Gifts may include: nursery stock and planting supplies, vehicles, tools, pro bono consultation, education and outreach services, and real property for the purposes of open space and tree planting or preservation.
 Contributions may also be made to the Tree Planting and Preservation Fund or Urban Forestry Fund as described in this Chapter.
 Nothing in this Section obligates the City Forester to accept such gifts when the City Forester determines it is not in the best interests of the City to do so.

+(Amended by Ordinance No. 189514, effective June 21, 2019.)
 The City Forester will provide an annual report to the Urban Forestry Commission and City Council at the end of each fiscal year.
 The report will include any charitable contributions received, as well as fund revenues collected and spent and the end balance in each fund.
 The report should also include recommendations for future expenditures of the funds and means to optimize those expenditures in the upcoming fiscal year.

 B. The Urban Forestry Fund.
 The report will include an accounting of revenues collected and expenditures.